rosalindfranklininstitute/volume-em-container-documentation/docs/admin/setup.md

 ## Requirements
 The main requirements are a working container runtime and display server.
 Each software container expects user interaction via a GUI, although IMOD also provides a CLI.
-Second, except for Fiji, we recommend a NVIDIA GPU with current drivers, CUDA, and (Docker) NVIDIA container runtime.
+In addition, except for Fiji, we recommend a NVIDIA GPU with current drivers, CUDA, and (Docker) NVIDIA container runtime.
 Containers run without GPU but performance degrades significantly and some features may fail.
 If you do not have an NVIDIA GPU or do not wish to use it, omit the `--gpu`/`--nv` flags